 William Garner, Partner

-William specialises in the financial services sector and leads the firm’s Broking, Trading and Markets practice and the regulatory side of the firm’s FinTech practice.
+William specialises in the financial services sector and heads the firm’s Financial Services Regulation & Funds practice and also the regulatory side of the firm’s FinTech practice

 William is head of the firm's Financial Services Regulation & Funds group.
 He has advised on the structuring and establishment of numerous financial services businesses and investment funds.
 He also regularly assists clients throughout the UK authorisation process and has particular expertise in advising clients on a wide range of regulatory, trading and markets issues and perimeter issues.